anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ### Three-Day Forecast

-- Day 1: 114.7
+* Day 1: 114.7
-- Day 2: 114.7
+* Day 2: 114.7
-- Day 3: 114.7
+* Day 3: 114.7

 **Maximum predicted AQI:** 121.8

-These values are examples from one live run.
+These values represent one live test run.

-Because the project uses live API data, the values can change with new observations.
+Because the application uses live API data, the displayed values can change when new observations become available.

 ---

 ## 30. Dashboard Design

-The dashboard was customized instead of using the default Streamlit appearance.
+The dashboard was customized instead of relying on the default Streamlit appearance.

 A light cream and brown theme was selected.

 The main design choices included:

-- Cream background
+* Cream background
-- Brown primary color
+* Brown primary color
-- Dark brown text
+* Dark brown text
-- Serif font
+* Serif font
-- Soft neutral colors
+* Soft neutral colors

-The goal was to make the dashboard look clean and different from a basic default Streamlit application.
+The objective was to create a clean and distinctive interface rather than using the default Streamlit appearance.

-The theme was also configured through Streamlit's theme settings instead of adding unnecessary custom CSS.
+The theme was configured through Streamlit's theme settings instead of adding unnecessary custom CSS.

 ---

 ## 31. User Interface Features

-The dashboard was kept simple so that users can quickly understand the results.
+The dashboard was designed to remain simple so that users can quickly understand the results.

-The main information is presented through sections such as:
+The main information is presented through the following sections.

 ### Current Air Quality

-Shows the latest available AQI and pollutant information.
+Displays the latest available AQI and pollutant information.

 ### AQI Forecast

-Shows the predicted AQI for the next three days.
+Displays the predicted AQI for the next three days.

 ### Model Performance

-Shows the performance of the trained machine learning models.
+Displays the performance of the trained machine learning models.

 ### Explainability

-Shows SHAP information to help understand the model.
+Displays SHAP-based information to help explain model predictions.

 ### Data and Model Information

-Provides information about the dataset and model used.
+Provides information about the dataset and model used by the application.

 ### About

-Explains the purpose of the Pearls AQI Predictor.
+Provides a brief explanation of the purpose of the Pearls AQI Predictor project.

 ---